rayaditi/Moodify/README.md

-We learnt about neural network from scratch ad its implementation.
+Neural network from scratch ad its implementation.
-Then we learnt about CNN and RNN and its implementation We are now leaning the Meta for Developers API offered by instagram
+Learnt about CNN and RNN and its implementation Understood API offered by Reddit
+Implemented CNN based model for image classification